Creating Your First Event Broker Service

 - On the Services page, click Create Service located on the top right corner of the page or click the Create Service card.

-For the Service Type, select Enterprise or
+In the Service Type, list select

-For your first event broker service, select any available service type.
-PubSub+ Cloud offers service types that provide various levels connections, message spools, and messaging performance.
+Service types that provide various levels connections, message spools, and messaging performance.

 For more information, see PubSub+ Event Broker: Cloud Pricing.
 If you have a trial account, you will only have access to one Developer service.
-For now, select Developer.

 - In the Region map, choose where the you want the service to run.
 To do this, click the map and choose a region for the provider you selected, and then click OK.
 For your first event broker service, choose the region closest to your geographical location.
 For example, if you live in the United States, choose GKE - US Central (Iowa).